r-follador/delta-relief/README.md

 - Visualize the SwissTopo data as images that highlight subtle terrain changes for easier interpretation
 - Deploy the data in an interactive, mobile-friendly online map

-Currently, part of this data of eastern Switzerland (North Graubünden) is accessible on https://lidar.cubetrek.com
+This data is accessible on https://lidar.cubetrek.com

 [![img.png](readme-files/mobile_screenshot.png)](https://lidar.cubetrek.com)
 The online map allows to quickly pan to the current location via GPS and switch between three different map layers (LiDAR, this project; Aerial View and Map View, data from SwissTopo).

 ## Points of Interest

-Some examples of interesting features in the covered area (North Graubünden).
+Some examples of interesting features in Switzerland.

 > [!NOTE]
 > Help me extend this list!
 Send a pull request or mail to: [contact@cubetrek.com](mailto:contact@cubetrek.com) if